dmbarbour/glas/docs/GlasNamespaces.md

 Composing 'link' operations rather than walking large definitions many times is especially useful for performance.

-### Simplifying Move, Link, and Translate Maps

-We can eliminate redundant rewrites.
-For example, if we have a rewrite `fa => ba` then we don't need a longer rewrite `fad => bad` because that is already implied.
-In general, we can remove a rule that's implied by the next longest matching prefix.

-Ignoring this simplification won't hurt performance much, but it isn't difficult to implement.
-Importantly, the simplification can also be reversed, i.e. we can add redundant rules to a rewrite map.
-This is used when composing rewrites with fby and translation.

 ### Followed By (fby) Composition of Move, Link, Translate Maps

 The prefix maps in 'mv', 'ln', and 'mx' represent an atomic sets of rewrites.
 This atomicity is mostly relevant for cyclic renames, i.e. we could rename `{ foo => bar, bar => baz, baz => foo }` in a single step to avoid name collisions.
 For every name, we find the longest matching prefix in the map then apply it.
 This does imply we cannot casually separate operations into smaller steps.

 However, it is feasible to compose sequential rewrites and moves.
-For example, `{ bar => fo } fby { f => xy, foo => z }` can compose to `{ bar => xyo, baro => z, f => xy, foo => z }`.
+For example, `

 To implement this, we first extend `{ bar => fo }` with redundant rules such that the rhs contains all possible prefixes matched in `{ f => xy, foo => z }`: `{ bar => fo, baro => foo, f => f, foo => foo }`.
 Then we apply `{ f => xy, foo => z }` to the rhs, resulting in `{ bar => xyo, baro => z, f => xy, foo => z }`.
 Effectively, we unsimplify, rewrite some rules, then simplify again.